bobleesj/nelder-mead-force-field-optimizer/README.md

 ```

 ### 3.3 Application of Nelder-Mead for LJ Clusters
-`lj_clusters_opt.py` can be used to the global minimum of a Lennard-Jones (LJ) potential system for a given set of argon atoms using the Nelder-Mead optimization algorithm.
+`lj_clusters_opt.py` is used to determine the global minimum of a Lennard-Jones (LJ) potential system for a given set of argon atoms using the Nelder-Mead optimization algorithm.
 The initial coordinates of the argon atoms are loaded from an input `.xyz` file provided by the user.
 The user can also choose to add perturbation to the initial positions of the atoms.

-The script calculates the LJ potential energy for the system, and then iterates over a specified number of optimization steps using the Nelder-Mead algorithm.
+The script calculates the LJ potential energy for the system, and then iterates over a specified number.
 For each iteration, the algorithm tries to minimize the LJ potential energy of the system, either from the initial coordinates or from perturbed initial coordinates, depending on the user's choice.

 After each iteration, the code prints the minimum energy found and updates the minimum energy and corresponding coordinates if a lower energy is found.
 Finally, the optimized coordinates and the lowest energy found are saved to new files with the suffix `_opt.xyz` and `_opt.txt`, respectively.